DCotterill/halixia-hugo/content/ma/why-drink-milk-1167.md

 layout: static
 ---

-Milk is packed with nutrients that benefit our bodies
+Milk is packed with nutrients that benefit our bodies.

 Drinking milk has many health benefits with its rich calcium content, which supports strong bones, and provides essential nutrients for overall bone health and muscle function.